vegaprotocol/specs/protocol/0080-SPOT-product_builtin_spot.md

 1. Parties are unable to place orders they do not have the necessary funds for (<a name="0080-SPOT-005" href="#0080-SPOT-005">0080-SPOT-005</a>)
 1. Parties are unable to submit liquidity commitments they do not have the necessary funds for (<a name="0080-SPOT-006" href="#0080-SPOT-006">0080-SPOT-006</a>)
 1. Market liquidity fees are calculated correctly (<a name="0080-SPOT-007" href="#0080-SPOT-007">0080-SPOT-007</a>)

+**Spot Market**
+1. Create a spot market and transition to all market states 1.1.
+When Bid and Ask price matches then Spot Market transitions from Auction Mode to Trading Mode.
+   1.2.
+When Bid and Ask trade price dont match then Spot Market do not transition to Auction Mode 1.3.
+When Bid and Ask trade price match and trade volume dont match then Market transition to Aution Mode

+**Spot Order**
+2. Trader can submit Spot orders with respective Base and Quoted Asset balance in place 2.1.
+Trader can submit Spot Orders with price and volume as per the asset balance 2.2.
+Trader can amend price and volume in Market auction state 2.3.
+Trader can amend price and volume in Market Trading state, provided account has balance 2.3.
+Trader can cancel a submitted spot order at Market Auction and Trading state 2.4.
+Trader can join a market by submitting a new trade to a Market , when market is in Trading state 2.5.
+Trader can fully fill an order
+  2.6.
+Trader can partially fill an order and cancel remaining order 2.7.
+Wash orders can be filled in trading mode and cancelled in Auction mode